 Why Convert VHS to Digital

-First, not only are VHS tapes obsolete, but it’s very hard to find a new VCR for sale in 2023.
-That’s because they do not still make VCRs and even if you have a VCR, your VHS tapes won’t last forever and are likely already starting to degrade.
+First, not only are VHS tapes obsolete, but it’s very hard to find a new VCR for sale in 2025.
+That’s because they do not make VCRs anymore and even if you have a VCR, your VHS tapes won’t last forever and are likely already starting to degrade.

 While how long VHS tapes last will depend on storage conditions and other factors, they typically start degrading after 10 to 25 years.
 While physical VHS tape repair is an option, it will only do so much.
 In fact, if you convert to digital copies then you can use video restoration software to improve the image quality more than you can with physical VHS cassettes.